khakhalin/notes/02_Regression.md

 Interpretation: if y ~ h = Xθ, then h is in the column-space of X, which forms a subspace of R^N (N data points, p+1 dimensions, assuming x0≡1).
 To find θ, we project y to col-space using a projection matrix, which obviously minimizes residual (unexplained) variance, by making it orthogonal to col-space.

-Another interpretation:
+# Philosophy of prediction
+Returning to bias-variance tradeoff, we consider x and y as random variables, with a joint distribution P(x,y).
+Now try to build a predictor f(x) that approximates y.
+The squared error loss: L = (y-f)² = ∬ (y-f)² P(x,y) dx dy.
+We can split P(x,y) into P(x)∙P(y|x), and integrate by y first (inside), then by x outside.
+Then to minimize total L, we can bind f(x) to matching y point-wise: f(x) = E(y|X=x).
+Which would essentially give us the **nearest neighbor** method (see the very beginning of "Classification" chapter).
+An alternative to point-wise matching would be a global smooth model, like linear regression.
+It makes regression and 1NN two opposite extremes of what can be done with the data.
+Other stuff (like **additive models** where f = ∑ f_j(x)) are kinda in-between.

+In spirit, all models are about setting local and global constraints on the behavior of predictor (such as **behavior in the neighborhood**, that is const for KNN, linear for local linear etc.), and the **granularity** of these  neighborhoods.
+Some methods (kernels, trees) make this granularity parameter explicit, some don't.
+And high dimensionality is a problem for all methods, regardless of how they work.

+There are **3 broad approaches to model smoothing**:
+* Roughness penalty
+* Local methods (kernel methods, aka local regression)
+* Constrained basis functions and dictionaries

+**Roughness penalty**: Use basic RSS (Residual Sum of Squares) with an explicit penalty: L = RSS(f) + λJ(f), where J grows as f() becomes too rough.
+For example, defining J as λ∫(f'')²dx leads to **cubic smoothing splines** as an optimal solution.
+Roughness penalty can be interpreted in a Bayesian way, as a log-prior.

+**Kernel methods**: explicitly specify local neighborhoods, and a type of function to fit it locally.
+The neighborhood is defined by the kernel function K(x0,x) that acts as weights for x around x0.
+Gaussian Kernel: K = 1/λ exp( - |x-x0|² / 2λ).
+The simplest way to use kernels, is to calculate a weighted average (aka Nadaraya–Watson kernel regression): f(x0) = ∑ K(x0,x_i)∙y_i / ∑ K(x0,x_i).

+Or we can set some sort of smooth f(x), and use kernels for RSS calculations: RSS(x0) = ∑ K(x,x0)∙(y-f(x))² , where ∑ runs through all (x_i, y_i).
+If we assume f(x) = θ0 + θx, we get **local linear regression**.
+KNNs (see [[03_Classification]]) can also be considered a subtype of a kernal method, just with a weird step-wise kernel.

+**Basis functions**: includes linear and polynomial regressions, but the idea is that you have a basis of functions on R^n, and project into it: f = ∑_i θ_i h_i(x).
+Examples: **polynomial splines**; **radial basis functions** [[RBF]] with K(μ, x) defined around several centroids μ that can itself be optimized.
+Gausssian kernels are still popular.
+Feed-forward **Deep Learning** actually also belongs here, it just htat basis functions are defined by network design (the space of functions that can be achieved with this particular network depth, activation functions etc.).

+**Are there alternatives to L2?** Sure, **L1 norm** = abs(distance), which effectively pushes f(x) towards median(y) rather than the mean(y): sum of distances to 2 points is min when you're exactly between them.
+Hard to work with, as derivatives are discontinuous.

+**Max Likelihood**: In some way, can be considered  an alternative to L2 (MSE) loss.
+For a data sample y_i, the log-prob of observing it is equal to: L(θ) = ∑ log P(y_i | θ), summed by i (all points).
+We try to find θ that maximizes ∏P, and thus ∑logP.
+It is connected to L2 though, as least squares maximizes likelihood for conditional probability P(y|x,θ)=𝒩(h,σ²) where h = Xβ. _ESL has a formula 2.35 for it, but without derivation.
+I think they may have found a derivative by θ, set it to zero, then integrate the right side by x, but I'm not sure._

+# The math behind it all

+Intepretations for h = Xθ:
-* for a univariate x, we have a classic projection of vector y (all observations) on x (all input values): y ~ h = xθ = x ∙ xᵀy / xᵀx (by definition of projection).
+* For a univariate x, we have a classic projection of vector y (all observations) on x (all input values): y ~ h = xθ = x ∙ xᵀy / xᵀx (by definition of projection).
 * If x is a vector, with several coordinates, but these coordinates are independent (say, in case of orthogonal experiment design design), so columns of X are orthogonal, we can just project to each dimension separately, and the result will be the sum of these projections.
 That's because once you dot-product y=∑θ_i x_i with x_j, all terms but one would die.
 Which means that essentially we can pretend that multiple linear regression is just a bunch of univariate regressions.
 It also matches the general formula, as in this case XᵀX is diagonal.
 * If however columns of X are correlated (not orthogonal), we have to do repetitive elimination ( aka **Gram-Schmidt**) that leads to a full form projection matrix.
 See below.

 Or we can perform a gradient descent: θ := θ + α(h-y)x, with some learning rate α.
 As this loss is a convex quadratic function, it has only one minimum, and so it always converges.

 ## Gram-Smidt

+> #todo: this description doesn't make sense currently.
+It's supposed to summarize ESL p54, but I cannot understand it upon re-reading it.
+Rewrite!

-A computationally better alternative to working with inverse matrices.
-The idea: beak y into x1 and everything else, as if the basis was orthonormal, changing it on the fly.
-(In practice, x0≡1 goes before x1, but it doesn't change the idea)
+A computationally solid approach to calculating θ, that works better than inverse matrices.
+The idea: break y into x and everything else, as if the basis was orthonormal, then update si iteratively.

 Algorithm (without normalization):
-1. Start with xi set to x0
+1. Set xi (the current best guess for x) to x0
 2. Replace xi with its projection to the complement of all previously considered coordinates: qi = xi - ∑proj(xi→qj) = xi - ∑qj∙⟨xi,qj⟩/⟨qj,qj⟩ where j=0 to i-1.
 Remember all scalar products from this formula as cji = ⟨xi,qj⟩.
 3. Find the best projection of y on qi: γi = ⟨y,qi⟩
 4. Shift current x from xi to x_i+1.
 Go to step 2.